 Let Them Help Prepare Meals

-Again, I didn’t say this was going to be an easy process.
+Here’s another hard suggestion for you as a parent, let your kids help you cook in the kitchen.
 Little hands helping in the kitchen make for longer cook times and more clean-up.
-BUT how will our children know how to cook real food unless we take the time to teach them?
-I strongly, strongly believe children need to be in the kitchen.
-Their future health depends on it!
+BUT how will your children know how to enjoy and cook real food unless we take the time to teach them?
+Demystify vegetables by encouraging their help in the kitchen.

 To make this easier, find a job that is appropriate for their age level.
-Here are some ideas and tips to make kids in the kitchen more pleasant:
+Here are some ideas to get you started:

 - Stirring the pot while the adult adds vegetables